nestjs/docs.nestjs.com/content/graphql/quick-start.md

 #### GraphQL playground

 The playground is a graphical, interactive, in-browser GraphQL IDE, available by default on the same URL as the GraphQL server itself.
 To access the playground, you need a basic GraphQL server configured and running.
 To see it now, you can install and build the [working example here](https://github.com/nestjs/nest/tree/master/sample/23-graphql-code-first).
-Alternatively, if you're following along with these code samples, once you've complete the steps in the [Resolvers chapter](/graphql/resolvers-map), you can access the playground.
+Alternatively, if you're following along with these code samples, once you've completed the steps in the [Resolvers chapter](/graphql/resolvers-map), you can access the playground.

 With that in place, and with your application running in the background, you can then open your web browser and navigate to `http://localhost:3000/graphql` (host and port may vary depending on your configuration).
 You will then see the GraphQL playground, as shown below.